-A dancers shoe is one of the most important things to them.
-So making sure that they are properly cared for will help to provide the support and protection that a dancer needs to perform at their best.
+A dancer’s shoe is one of the most important things to them.
+So, making sure the shoes are properly cared for will help to provide the support and protection that a dancer needs to perform at their best.

 Dance shoes should be kept in a cool and dry location when they are not being used so that they have the opportunity to dry completely before they are worn again.
-It is also important that the shoes are able to breathe.
 This practice will increase the life of all of your dance shoes.

 Wearing The Shoes